-Effectively fishing with precision from a boat is nearly impossible without some form of trolling motor.
+Effectively fishing with precision from a boat is nearly impossible without some form of a trolling motor.

-As many anglers already know, trolling motors allow you to position your boat (or kayak) around or on precision fish holding areas and make it possible to do so when dealing with wind or current, or simply for follow depth contours of weedlines.
+As many anglers already know, trolling motors allow you to position your boat (or kayak) around or on precision fish holding areas and make it possible to do so when dealing with wind or current or simply for following depth contours of weedlines.

 - Very affordable